Scroll into the helix

 We do not wait for permission.
 We hyperfocus.
 We compress months into days.
 We hunt for the unseen angle that renders the conventional approach obsolete.
 When hyperfocus arrives, the output is extraordinary — and the documentation from that sprint runs without me afterward.

-The Intersection · Where Both Laws Operate
+The Intersection · Where Both Laws Meet

 Three Pillars in Production